Tithe Barn Hotel

 Built in the 16th century to receive a tithe — one tenth of the local harvest, owed to the abbey — the Tithe Barn stood on the corner of Kirkgate and Market Place long before Cockermouth had cobbles, gas lamps or a Wordsworth.

-The restoration kept what mattered: the cathedral-scale oak trusses, the gothic arched windows, the dressed stone of the threshing floor (now the breakfast room).
-Twelve rooms sit beneath the eaves, each different — some with the original beams running clean through the ceiling.
+The restoration kept what mattered: the cathedral-scale oak trusses, the gothic arched windows, the dressed stone of the threshing floor.
+Nine rooms sit beneath the eaves, each different — some with the original beams running clean through the ceiling.

-The town is a five-minute walk in any direction — Wordsworth's birthplace, Jennings Brewery, the Wednesday market.
+The town is a five-minute walk in any direction — Wordsworth's birthplace, Jennings Brewery, Cockermouth Castle.
 Buttermere, Crummock and the Whinlatter forest are all within half an hour by car.

 Best for